warriorone/DevCamp/HOL/dotnet/01-developer-environment/README.md

 * `incidentdiagstg...` - Storage account for storing diagnostics from the services in the resource group.

-* `javaapp...` - App service for running the Java application when deployed to the cloud.
-If you are not using Java in the labs, you can safely delete this.

-* `nodejsapp...` - App service for running the Node.js application when deployed to the cloud.
-If you are not using Node.js in the labs, you can safely delete this.

-In the second resource group `DevCamp-WinDev-...`, additional resources were created.
+In the second resource group `DevCamp-...`, additional resources were created.

    ![image](./media/2017-06-16_09_55_00.png)

-They are all called `WinDev-...` but are of different types:
+They are all called with your account name and a random string but are of different types:

 * `Public IP address` - This is a public IP that will allow the Windows development virtual machine to communicate with the Internet (e.g. via Remote Desktop).
 If you delete the Windows virtual machine, you can safely delete this.